lelegard/winkbdlayouts/README.md

 The first three arrays give names to keys.
 This is informational only.

 - `key_names` : Associate a scan code with a name.
 Use this for function keys only.
+  Alphanumerical keys do not need a name, they are self-explanatory.
-- `key_names_ext` : This is the same thingk for the "extended keypad".
+- `key_names_ext` : This is the same thing for the "extended keypad".
 - `key_names_dead` : This is a list of names for dead keys.
 Each entry is only one string.
 It is usually presented as two consecutive literals (for instance `L"~" L"TILDE"`) but this is just a C syntax trick (this is equivalent to `L"~TILDE"`).